NigawadSreeja8/-Create_image_swap_collage/README.md

-->create a image using python
+create a image using python.
-->crop some part of both images and swap them
+crop some part of both images and swap them.
-->Add any two images
+Add any two images.